rmichon/multiKeyboard/doc/README.md

 ### `Rounding Update Speed`

-Speed in ms at which the rounding loop is updated.
+Speed in seconds at which the rounding loop is updated.

 Default: 0.06